-be the authorized interface with Qwest internal organizations, suppliers, vendors, partners and the Government on all security matters.
-Working with the integrated Networx Program Team he will have oversight on all activities impacting security.
-Working in collaboration with the Qwest Contracts Manager to ensure appropriate sub-contractor compliance, Qwest's Networx Security Manager will outline security standards for all business partners, vendors and suppliers.
-The Security Manager will also document and communicate the required processes for reporting all security related issues such as escalations and violations in the Standard Practices and Procedures (SPP) Manual that will be available to all business partners, vendors, suppliers and the Government on the Qwest Networx Portal.
-Qwest will also have a dedicated Networx Disaster Recovery (DR) Liaison Officer, (for additional details on DR, please see the DR Plan in Appendix 3) as well as a dedicated Information Security Engineer.
-Together this team will take full advantage of all the capabilities of Qwest's Risk Management professionals to maintain state-of-the art security practices.
+is the dedicated Networx Security Manager. has over 12 years of security experience supporting various Government entities.
+Interview is the authorized interface with Qwest's internal organizations, suppliers, vendors, and Agencies on all security matters.
+Working with the Qwest Networx CPO, he will have oversight on all activities impacting security.
+Working in collaboration with the Qwest Contracts Manager to ensure appropriate subcontractor compliance, Qwest's Networx Security Manager will outline security standards for all vendors and suppliers.
+The Security Manager will also document and communicate the required processes for reporting all security related issues such as escalations and violations in the Standard Practices and Procedures (SPP) Manual that will be available to all vendors, suppliers and the Government on the Qwest Control Networx Portal.
+Qwest also have a dedicated Networx Disaster Recovery (DR) Liaison Officer (for additional details on DR, please see the DR Plan in Appendix 3), as well as a dedicated Information Security Engineer.
+Together, with the focused effort and capabilities of Qwest's Risk Management professionals Qwest will maintain state-of-the art security practices.

-Qwest's approach to communicating security policies, practices and procedures to its employees, vendors, the Networx PMO, and all Government users to includes utilization of the Qwest Control Networx Portal to post relevant security policies, procedures, and reports to authorized Networx stakeholders and users, as well as Standard Practices and Procedures (SPP) documents.
+Qwest's approach to communicating security policies, practices, and procedures to our employees, vendors, The Networx PMO, and all Agencies to include utilization of the Qwest Control Networx Portal to post relevant security policies, procedures, and reports to authorized Networx stakeholders and users.
 These documents will be developed and maintained by the Qwest Networx Security Manager.
-The Qwest Networx Security Manager will utilize electronic mail as a means of communicating with internal staff and Government Networx users.
+The Qwest Networx Security Manager will utilize electronic mail as a means of communicating with internal staff and Government users.
 Emails may be either automatically generated as a notification, or authored by the Networx Security Manager for specific purposes.
-Qwest will develop and deliver web-based security training via the Qwest Networx Portal which will include content on network and telecommunications security, access right and privileges, acceptable use, virus protection and other additional topics.
+Qwest will develop and deliver web-based security training via the Qwest Control Networx Portal which will include content on network and telecommunications security, access right and privileges, acceptable use, virus protection and other additional topics.
 This has proven to be an effective communications tool on other Qwest Federal programs to educate employees, agents, contractors and Government users on designated security procedures related to specific activities.

-The Qwest Networx Security Manager along with our Networx Security Team will host face-to-face meetings and technology summits with Government Networx Security professionals to foster an enhanced understanding of Qwest's security policies and practices and to receive feedback on the effectiveness of Qwest's Networx security practices.
+The Qwest Networx Security Manager along with our integrated Networx Security Team will host face-to-face meetings and technology 2.2 summits with Government Networx Security professionals to foster an enhanced understanding of Qwest's security policies and practices and to receive feedback on the effectiveness of Qwest's Networx security practices.

-Qwest has entered into a strategic business relationship with provide the Network MSS as identified within the Network Universal RFP. is a leading Government services contractor with proven capabilities in designing and delivering a wide range of specific security services, technical support, and project management to customers such as those served by the GSA Network program.
+Qwest has entered into a strategic business relationship with provide the Networx MSS as identified within the Networx Enterprise RFP.

+is a leading Government services contractor, with proven capabilities in designing and delivering a wide range of specific security services, technical support, and project management to Agencies such as those served by the GSA Networx program.

-provides managed security solutions, networking, software development and systems integration, as well as technical analysis and research for many Federal and State Agencies, and offers maintenance and technical support to various branches of the military. also provides consulting and technology services for a variety of commercial customers.
-Adding this team of professionals, experienced in delivering customer-specific security services, to Qwest's proven enterprise risk management program, Qwest brings a comprehensive approach to security for Networx.
+provides managed security solutions, networking, software development, and systems integration, as well as technical analysis and research for many Federal and State Agencies, and offers maintenance and technical support to various branches of the military. also provides consulting and technology services for a variety of commercial customers.
+Adding this team of professionals with significant experience delivering customer-specific security services to Qwest's proven enterprise risk management program ensures a comprehensive approach to security for Networx.